johnbywater/quantdsl/README.md

 ### Settlement

-The `Settlement` element discounts the value of the included `Expression` from its given `Date` to the effective present time (`t` in the semantics above) when the element is evaluated.
+The `Settlement` element discounts the value of the included `Expression` from its given `Date` to the effective present time `t` when the element is evaluated.

 ```
 <Settlement> ::= "Settlement(" <Date> ", " <Expression> ")"